Acquisition Server

 Introduction

-OpenViBE Acquisition Server is a tool designed to communicate with hardware signal acquisition devices and forward acquired signals and other experiment information to OpenViBE applications in a way compliant with the OpenViBE format specification.
+OpenViBE Acquisition Server is a tool designed to communicate with various hardware signal acquisition devices (list here).
+The task of the server is to forward the acquired signals and other experiment information to OpenViBE applications in a standardized and generic OpenViBE format.

-The acquisition server doesn’t communicate directly with acquisition devices.
-Instead, it provides the user with a set of drivers to choose from, each one being dedicated to a given device model.
-New devices can be supported by the server by developing new drivers.
+The acquisition server communicates with the acquisition devices using modules called drivers.
+The server provides the user with a set of drivers to choose from, each dedicated to one or more devices.
+Support for new devices can added to the server by developing new drivers.
 See Tutorial: creating a new driver for the acquisition server for details on this.

 Configuration

-Let’s have a look at the graphical interface of the acquisition server tool to show what parameters must be configured before it can be used to acquire and forward data.
-The server GUI should look like the following :
+Let’s have a look at the graphical interface of the acquisition server to see what parameters must be configured before the server can be used to acquire and forward data.
+The server will remember these settings across the launches, but in order to do so, it must be closed properly.

 acquisition_server_gui.png